LACMIP/emu/README.md

 # Welcome

-This is a repository for documentation, lookups, and scripts related to specimen digitization in the Natural History Museum of Los Angeles invertebrate paleontology collections (LACMIP).
+This is a repository for documentation, lookups, and scripts related to specimen digitization and the EMu collection management system in the Natural History Museum of Los Angeles invertebrate paleontology collections (LACMIP).
 Please see below for an overview of the repository structure and how to use/contribute.
 You must be logged into GitHub and have the correct permissions to directly edit anything in this repository.

 ```
 Repository Structure

-lacmip
+emu
   |-- docs                  # DOCUMENTATION WEBSITE FILES
       |-- _data
         |-- navigation.yml  # edit to create top bar navigation (currently unused)